Balavarun5/fast_fluid_dynamics/README.md

 and [400](octave_implementation/results/u_profile_re_400.png).
 These trends show that the value is converging to the verified values as the grid size used for the same lid decreases.

+The aim of the thesis which was to develop a code which implements Fast Fluid Dynamics and verifies the claim that FFD is indeed faster than CFD methods has been achieved.
+The code is completely vectorized and the improvements made on the available code is starkly visible.
+The pdf of the thesis is also uploaded, which details the work done, specifically the improvements made in speed of the simulation.

+Thanks.